maximemeylan/academic-kickstart/content/authors/Yann/index.md

 ---
 # Display name
-title: Wolf Hermann Fridman
+title: Yann Vano

 # Username (this should match the folder name)
 authors:
-- Herve
+- Yann

 # Is this the primary user of the site?
 superuser: true